2017 was another year of exciting growth here at The $tingy Sailor!

-Stepping the mast is a fundamental skill of all trailer sailors but the multitude of methods and various gear befuddle many sailboat owners.
+Stepping the mast is a fundamental skill of all trailer sailors but the multitude of methods and gear options befuddle many sailboat owners.

 I show you two similar methods that you can try depending on your physical ability.
 Both reuse the main sheet tackle for power and a DIY mast crutch.
 Add the boom for a gin pole and you can almost do it sitting down.
 High quality videos show you each step in detail.

 Those were the most popular posts last year.
-For a look back into 2015, check out Top Ten DIY Projects of 2015.
+For a look back into 2016, check out Top 10 DIY Projects of 2016.

 You make it all possible